So, you have $40,000 in extra cash and you’re wondering how to put your money to work.

 And the great news is investing in stocks or ETFs is easy these days.

 You can likely start investing without paying commissions through your bank.
-Alternatively, you can use commission-free brokers like M1 Finance.
+And there are plenty of commission-free brokers out there that you can try as well.

 2. Real Estate Crowdfunding